Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Problem description and model formulation

-A water drop impulsively accelerated in air at threshold conditions is defined by the following non-dimensional parameters: $\rho = 815.92$, $\Ohd = 1.258\times 10^{-3}$, $\Oho = 6.96\times 10^{-4}$, and $\We = 12$.
+A water drop impulsively accelerated in air at threshold conditions is defined by the following non-dimensional parameters: $\rho = 815.9$, $\Ohd = 1.26\times 10^{-3}$, $\Oho = 6.96\times 10^{-4}$, and $\We = 12$.
 The non-dimensional numbers for the other two drop-ambient systems will be defined relative to the water-air system.
-For the three cases listed above, we will impose three different initial axisymmetric oscillation modes on the drop: $(2,0)$, $(3,0)$, and $(4,0)$, using a corrected form of the general Rayleigh description of sinosoidal surface oscillations described by equation \ref{eq:rayleigh_shape_nm}.
-The corrected form is given by equation \ref{eq:rayleigh_shape_n0_general_main} used with equation \ref{eq:volume_conservation_final_main}, and will be described in section \ref{subsec:rayleigh_modes_corrected}.
-For each mode, two different initial phases $\phi$ will be considered such that the influence of starting at any of the two extreme states of the oscillation mode is studied.
-The prolate shape observed in the experiments in \ref{subsec:dropshape_exp_comparison} can be approximated as a $(2,0)$ Rayleigh mode oscillation with an amplitude of $A\approx 0.3$, and will be set as the oscillation amplitude for all simulations conducted in this work.
-Figure \ref{fig:problem_description}(b) shows an illustration (to scale) of the three modes and the two initial phases of amplitude $0.3$ imposed on a sphere of diameter $1$.
+For the three cases listed above, we will impose three different initial axisymmetric oscillation modes on the drop: $(2,0)$, $(3,0)$, and $(4,0)$, using the general Rayleigh description of sinusoidal surface oscillations described by equation \ref{eq:rayleigh_shape_nm}.
+Rather than the commonly used linearised simplification, we retain Rayleigh's original volume constraint so that every imposed shape encloses the same volume as the target sphere; this volume-consistent form is given by equation \ref{eq:rayleigh_shape_n0_general_main} used with equation \ref{eq:volume_conservation_final_main}, and will be described in section \ref{subsec:rayleigh_modes_corrected}.
+For each mode, two different initial phases $\psi_\mathrm{0}$ will be considered such that the influence of starting at any of the two extreme states of the oscillation mode is studied.
+The prolate shape observed in the experiments in \ref{subsec:dropshape_exp_comparison} can be approximated as a $(2,0)$ Rayleigh mode oscillation with an amplitude of $\tilde A_n \approx 0.15$, and will be set as the oscillation amplitude for all simulations conducted in this work.
+Figure \ref{fig:problem_description}(b) shows an illustration (to scale) of the three modes and the two initial phases of amplitude $\tilde A_n = 0.15$ imposed on a sphere of diameter $1$.

+We deliberately hold two parameters fixed across the entire parameter sweep: the oscillation amplitude $\tilde A_n = 0.15$ and the Weber number $\We_0$, which for each system is set at (or marginally above) the fragmentation threshold $\Wecr$ of its spherical reference drop.
+The amplitude is chosen to match the finite-amplitude prolate shapes observed experimentally (section~\ref{subsec:dropshape_exp_comparison}). $\tilde A_n = 0.15$ is large enough for weakly nonlinear modal coupling to be important \citep{beckerExperimentalTheoreticalInvestigation1991}, and yet small enough that the resulting oscillation frequencies can still be estimated from linear Rayleigh theory to leading order \citep{trinhLargeamplitudeFreeDriven1982,zrnicWeaklyNonlinearShape2022}.
+This allows us to safely utilize Rayleigh oscillation frequencies for discussing the early-stage coupling between ambient forces and initial modes.